 - Add Some Protein: As you might have guessed, sweet Italian sausage goes very well with this recipe!
 I like to cook crumbled or sliced sausage in a separate skillet, drain well, and add it to the simmering soup.

 - Perfectly Simple: To complement the soup, I like to serve a green salad with a creamy dressing, and a loaf of crusty bread.
+Homemade popovers are also ridiculously easy to make and go well with soup!

 How to Store and Reheat Leftovers